thinktecture/feO2x-publishing/2023-03-24_Transactional-Outbox-and-Dapr-PubSub/transactional-outbox-and-dapr-pub-sub.md

 - Can you afford the performance overhead?
 The additional database round trips might affect scalability.
 - Can you afford to implement it?
 Especially an efficient and robust outbox processor can be tricky.
 Expect little to no framework/library support in the .NET ecosystem (the only one I know is [CosmosDB](https://learn.microsoft.com/en-us/azure/architecture/best-practices/transactional-outbox-cosmos)).
 - How important is not loosing events in your domain?
 This can range from some missing notifications in a web frontend to orders not being processed properly.
 - How likely is it that all involved processes are unavailable at the same time?
-Are the resiliency features of your existing infrastructure enough for your project?
+Are the resiliency features of your existing infrastructure good enough for your project?

 As always, the correct answer is: "it depends".
 I hope this post gave you enough food for thought to make the right decisions for your project.